BDC Hamburger Icon

 3. Automation

 An automation is a triggered response to a user’s activity or behavior.
-For example, if a visitor to your site downloads an e-book, that activity could trigger an automation to add that visitor to an email campaign or to create a lead in your CRM software.
+For example, if a visitor to your site downloads an e-book, that activity could trigger an automation to add the visitor to an email marketing campaign or create a new lead in your CRM software.

 4. Attribution

-Attribution ties results to specific actions.
-For example, if you write blogs to generate sales, you can set up attribution reports to track how many visits to that blog turn to leads and sales.
-Marketers use attribution models and reporting to understand how well their marketing actions succeeded.
+Attribution ties results to specific actions, helping marketers understand which efforts contribute to their goals.
+For example, if you write blogs to generate more sales leads, you can set up attribution reports to track how many visits to that blog eventually convert to leads and sales.
+Marketers rely on attribution models and reporting to understand how well their marketing actions have performed.

 5. Behavioral targeting

-Behavioral targeting is an advertising technique that monitors the behavior of a user to deliver more personalized, relevant messaging.
-If a marketer is collecting the right data, they can use behavioral targeting to engage customers and prospects based on a variety of information.
-For example, you could send someone a personalized email featuring the products they looked at the last time they visited your website or used your app.
+Behavioral targeting is an advertising technique that analyzes user behavior to deliver more personalized, relevant messaging.
+If a marketer collects the right data, they can use behavioral targeting to engage customers and prospects based on a variety of information.
+For example, you could send a personalized email showcasing the products a user viewed during their last visit to your website or app.

 TipBottom line